Kenya is one of the most unequal countries in the world.

-We work with the Water Services Regulatory Board (WASREB), and in partnership have developed a key performance indicator to encourage utilities to improve services for low-income customers.
-In 2018, WASREB for the first time, published the pro-poor performance results for 40 urban utilities in its Impact Report Issue No.10, based on analysis of the key performance indicators, and we continue to support WASREB implement pro-poor performance assessments with the aim to cover all 80 urban utilities in Kenya by end of 2019.
-Our work has led to WASREB redesigning its information system so it can improve its tracking of how well utilities are serving low-income communities, as well as the mapping of low-income area demographics to aide in monitoring.
+We work with the Water Services Regulatory Board (WASREB), and in partnership have developed, piloted and implemented a key performance indicator to encourage utilities to improve services for low-income customers.
+In 2018, WASREB for the first time, published the pro-poor performance results for 40 urban utilities in its Impact Report Issue No.10, based on analysis of the key performance indicator.
+We continue to support WASREB implement pro-poor performance assessments with the aim to cover all 80 urban utilities in Kenya by end of 2019.
+Our work has also led to WASREB redesigning its information system so it can improve its tracking of how well utilities are serving low-income communities, as well as the mapping of low-income area demographics to aide in monitoring.

 Supporting investment into the water and sanitation sector

 Connections from major infrastructure into low-income communities

 We work with Kenyan utilities to help make sure investment from international financial institutions has the most effective impact on connections to low-income customers.
 Getting water and sewerage connections into low-income communities is extremely challenging.
 Major city-wide investment programmes often focus on major infrastructure, so we’ve used our expertise in this area to ensure connections are extended from major infrastructure to low-income areas in Kenyan cities.
-We’re also working alongside World Bank-funded programmes in Nairobi, Mombasa and Nakuru to achieve this change.
+We’re currently working alongside KfW and World Bank-funded water and sewerage infrastructure programmes in Nairobi, Mombasa, Malindi and Nakuru to achieve this change.